scottdillon1/Virtual_SCP_Academy/CAP/Part2 - Creating First CAP Project.md

 From here, you will use the name "schema.cds".<br>
 ![Key1](Part2Images/CAPSchemaFile.jpg)

-Within the file, you will now type in the following Syntax to create your first CAP Structure:
+Within the file, you will now type in/copy paste the following Syntax to create your first CAP Structure:

     namespace scp.cloud;